ligato/docs/docs/tutorials/05_kv-scheduler.md

 #### Adapters

 Let's start with adapters.
-An adapter handles the conversion of a proto-defined type to a bare `proto.Message` that the KV Scheduler works with.
+An adapter handles the conversion of a proto-defined type to a bare `proto.Message`.
+The KV Scheduler only works with `proto.Message` types.
 Since this is boilerplate code, there is tooling to auto-generate adapters.
 The code generator is called `descriptor-adapter` and can be found in the [KV Scheduler plugin folder][2].

 You can install the `descriptor-adapter` manually: